dtison/euler-utils-go/README.md

 **There are no solutions here, only helper functions.**

-This is a work in progress.
-This is a personal interest project.
+This is a work in progress, and is a personal interest project.
 What is written in here is made to create fast-running solutions.
 There are some things that could be organized better, or commented better, etc.  If you find anything lacking, **Pull Requests are welcome**.

 I am new to the Golang ecosphere, but am learning much, using Project Euler problems.